 Right outside the BJU Press art department, the room is lit with the glow of florescent light bulbs.
-But when I cross the threshold into the artists’ workroom, I find myself in a dimly lit room without many points of artificial lighting.
+But when I cross the threshold into the artists’ workroom, I find myself in a room without much artificial lighting.
 Instead, large windows allow natural sunlight to illuminate illustrators, ceramic artists, fiber artists, and their work.
 In the far corner of the room, close to the window is Zach’s desk.
 His workspace is dotted with illustrations he has done.

 Zach is one of the illustrators working on a new edition of Heritage Studies 5, a fifth-grade history textbook from BJU Press.
 His artwork does more than add to the beauty of the book, it enhances your child’s education.